jrzimmerman/jrzimmerman.github.io/content/post/switching-from-iterm-to-hyperterm.md

   ]
 ```

-Since I use ZSH with a Powerline font, I can simply update the fonts to include `Roboto Mono for Powerline`.
+Since I use ZSH with a Powerline font, I can simply update the fonts to include `Meslo LG L DZ for Powerline`.

 ```
 // font family with optional fallbacks
-fontFamily: '"Roboto Mono for Powerline", Monaco, Menlo, "DejaVu Sans Mono", "Lucida Console", monospace',
+fontFamily: '"Meslo LG L DZ for Powerline", Monaco, Menlo, "DejaVu Sans Mono", "Lucida Console", monospace',
 ```

 We can also modify the default window size of Hyper terminal.